azureuse7/public_code/07-AKS/30.1-Persistence-storage/README.md

 https://jhooq.com/how-to-use-persistent-volume-and-persistent-claims-kubernetes/

-# How can I retain the data after the end of pod life cycle?
-How can I retain the data after the end of pod life cycle?
+## How can I retain the data after the end of pod life cycle?

-# What problems does it solve?
+### What problems does it solve?
 Containers running inside the pod can not share the files with each other.

-All the files inside the container are temporary which means if you terminate the container you are going to lose all your files.
+- All the files inside the container are temporary which means if you terminate the container you are going to lose all your files.

-Secondly if in any case, your container crashes then there is no way to recover files.
-Kuberenetes provides volume plugin as Persistent Volume to address the above problems.
+- Kuberenetes provides volume plugin as Persistent Volume to address the above problems.

-The lifecycle of these volumes are independent of the lifecycle of pods.
+- The lifecycle of these volumes are independent of the lifecycle of pods.

-So if PODs are terminated then volumes are unmounted and detached keeping the data intact.
+- So if PODs are terminated then volumes are unmounted and detached keeping the data intact.

 # What is Persistent Volume(PV)?
-In simple terms, it's storage available within your Kubernetes cluster.
-This storage can be provisioned by you or Kubernetes administrator.
+- In simple terms, it's storage available within your Kubernetes cluster.

-It's basically a directory with some data in it and all the containers running inside the pods can access it.
+- It's basically a directory with some data in it and all the containers running inside the pods can access it.
 But Persistent Volumes are independent of the POD life cycle.

-So if PODs live or die, persistent volume does get affected and it can be reused by some other PODs.
+- So if PODs live or die, persistent volume does get affected and it can be reused by some other PODs.

-Kubernetes provides many volume plugins based on the cloud service provider you are using -
+- Kubernetes provides many volume plugins based on the cloud service provider you are using -

-awsElasticBlockStore, azureDisk, azureFile, cephfs, cinder, configMap, csi, downwardAPI, emptyDir, fc (fibre channel), flexVolume, flocker, gcePersistentDisk, gitRepo (deprecated), glusterfs, hostPath, iscsi, local, nfs, persistentVolumeClaim, projected, portworxVolume, quobyte, rbd, scaleIO, secret, storageos, vsphereVolume

-# AKS Storage -  Storage Classes, Persistent Volume Claims
+## AKS Storage -  Storage Classes, Persistent Volume Claims

 - We are going to create a MySQL Database with persistence storage using **Azure Disks**